soft-jp-com/termio/README.md

 ## Security

-Termio runs locally on your machine and does not send data to external servers.
+TermioWin runs locally on your machine and does not send data to external servers.

 ---